yumi-2003/yumi-2003/README.md

 ---

 <p align="center">
   <i>"Code is like humor.
-When you have to explain it, it’s bad."</i> ✨
+When you have to explain it, it's bad."</i> ✨
 </p>